ehabmohamed6699/react-hooks/README.md

-# React + Vite
+# React Hooks Examples

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This project is a simple project containing examples on the most important React hooks that someone can use with explaination on each example, my reference is https://youtu.be/LlvBzyy-558?si=A1Cc9v1uQXIQvfFA by https://www.youtube.com/@PedroTechnologies

+Hooks used are:
+- useState
+- useReducer
+- useEffect
+- useRef
+- useImperativeHandler
+- useContext